iposton/angular-todo-userauth/README.md

 # Angular Todo Userauth

 This app is designed to make http requests to a node.js app that is running on localhost://4000.
 I made a back-end API called [Node.js todo userauth](https://github.com/iposton/nodejs-todo-userauth).
-This angular front-end app work with the Node.js API to allow a user to Create a task, Read a task, Update the task, and Delete a task.
+This angular front-end app will work with the Node.js API to allow a user to Create a task, Read a task, Update the task, and Delete a task.
 You must be logged in with a token to gain access to the task controls.
-Login with username: test, password: test.
+Before you can add todos, you need to create List name and then the todos you create belong to that list.
+You can create multiple lists and and select a list from a drop down menu.
+This uses bootstrap to create a responsive UI.

 ## Software used